 - DECORATE PUMPKINS.
-Print onto sticker paper or temporary tatoo paper, cut out, and present with mini pumpkins as a Halloween invitation for kids to design their own no-carve jack-o-lantern monster.
+Print onto sticker paper or temporary tattoo paper, cut out, and present with mini pumpkins as a Halloween invitation for kids to design their own no-carve jack-o-lantern monster.

 - MAKE PUPPETS.
 Paste onto brown bags and add decoration and details for instant paper bag monster puppets.

 - USE AS DRAWING PROMPTS.
-Combine with our Haunted Picture Frame Printable Set for a spectacularly spooky drawing prompt!
+Combine with our printable haunted picture frame set for a spectacularly spooky drawing prompt!
 Print out the frame set and glue one or two features into each frame.
 Invite your kiddo to scribble up their own imagined monster from there!